AI prompts

 ```

 Here we can see that `MyProtocol` is itself used, and cannot be removed.
-However, since `unusedProperty` is never called on `MyConformingClass`, Periphery is able to identify that the declaration of `unusedProperty` in `MyProtocol` is also unused and can be removed along with the unused implementation of `unusedProperty`.
+However, since `unusedProperty` is never called on `MyConformingClass`, Periphery can identify that the declaration of `unusedProperty` in `MyProtocol` is also unused and can be removed along with the unused implementation of `unusedProperty`.

 ### Enumerations

 Along with being able to identify unused enumerations, Periphery can also identify individual unused enum cases.
-Plain enums that are not raw representable, i.e that _don't_ have a `String`, `Character`, `Int` or floating-point value type can be reliably identified.
-However, enumerations that _do_ have a raw value type can be dynamic in nature, and therefore must be assumed to be used.
+Plain enums that are not raw representable, i.e. that _don't_ have a `String`, `Character`, `Int`, or floating-point value type can be reliably identified.
+However, enumerations that _do_ have a raw value type can be dynamic, and therefore must be assumed to be used.

 Let's clear this up with a quick example: